 How and When to Share Your Breast Cancer Diagnosis

 Deciding to share your breast cancer diagnosis is a personal choice.
-For some women, breast cancer was always something that happened to somebody else, to older women.
+For some women, breast cancer was always something that happened to somebody else or to much older women.
 Hearing the words “You have cancer” while you’re in the prime of your life can feel unreal, like you’re in a dream that is quickly turning into a nightmare that you can’t wake up from…

 …It feels like a sucker punch to the stomach and a dark cloud forms over your head.
 And while the doctor’s voice fades away, you begin panicking inside.
 How much time do I have left to live?
 How will I tell my family and friends that I have cancer?